WorkConversation Note

-You made a mistake.
-People noticed.
-Now every message you send feels like it might be Exhibit A.
+Now you're in the weird after-zone where every message you send feels like it might be Exhibit A.

-This is the part where well-meaning people accidentally make it worse.
+This is where well-meaning people accidentally make it worse.
 They over-explain.
 They apologise repeatedly.
 They try to sound sincere by sounding devastated.

 Trust isn't rebuilt by sounding sorry forever.
 It's rebuilt by taking responsibility once, clearly, and then behaving in a way that makes the future feel safe.